 Rising sophomores, juniors, and seniors who choose to live in the residence halls have the opportunity to choose their housing and their roommates at the housing lottery that is held every spring during the reading period.

-The Office of Campus Life understands that sometimes roommates may experience conflicts.
+The Office of Residential Life understands that sometimes roommates may experience conflicts.
 If the residents who are in conflict with one another wish to separate, they may apply for a room change.
 However, not all room changes are approved.
 Many conflicts can be resolved through communication and mediation.
 In addition, there are space constraints and a room change cannot be guaranteed.
 If residents wish to apply for a room change, they must follow the procedures outlined below.

 - Residents may request room reassignments at any time, however room reassignments will NOT occur during the first two weeks of the semester.